Pullstring: Toys

 Perhaps the simplest pullstring toy is the yo-yo (c.
 460 BCE).
 The jumping jack is a more complicated animated puppet paper doll that uses a pullstring to move its arms and legs up and down.
 Trompos and some spinning tops use a string that is wound around the top and then pulled to make it spin.

-More recent toys include dolls, such as Chatty Cathy (1959), Charmin' Chatty (1963), Talking Tamu (1970), Look Around Crissy (1972), Sky Dancers (1994), and Sheriff Woody (from the Toy Story franchise), that have a pullstring built into them that activates a speaker when it is pulled, causing the doll to say a built-in phrase.
+More recent toys include dolls, such as Chatty Cathy (1959), Charmin' Chatty (1963), Talking Tamu (1970), Horse from Mister Rogers' Neighborhood also known as Ino A Horse, Look Around Crissy (1972), Sky Dancers (1994), and Sheriff Woody (from the Toy Story franchise), that have a pullstring built into them that activates a speaker when it is pulled, causing the doll to say a built-in phrase.
 The Blythe doll (1972) has a pullstring that changes the doll's eye color.
 Other non-doll toys like See 'n Say (1965).
+In Mister Rogers’ Neighborhood episode 1627, a similar toy to a see N Say called a Speak N Spell is featured, but instead of the arrow pointing, The handles attached to the strings have the names of all the animals that are pulled to activate the sounds of the animals.

 The earliest patent with a pullstring included in it is an 1886 "Toy Bowling-Alley".